 Brand adoption of Instagram has increased 80% over last year, but only 57% of brands post at least once a week.
 If you aren’t posting regularly, your followers will get bored, lose interest, and unfollow you –what’s the point in following your brand if you’re not engaging on a regular basis?

 But at the same time, posting too frequently is a top reason Instagram users unfollow brands.
 Limit your posts to once or twice a day at optimal times (usually 8am and 5pm).

 Create a content strategy and schedule for Instagram just like you would with other networks.
 While Instagram’s API doesn’t allow you to schedule posts, apps like Latergram.me give you the ability to preload your photo and caption and receive push notifications to remind you to post at your selected time.

 Handling an Instagram Unfollow

 Inevitably, every brand will lose followers at some point, but the smart ones will discover how to learn from the experience to improve their Instagram performance.
-Using tools like Iconosquare for Instagram, available in the HootSuite App Directory, you can track the rise and fall of your following.
+Use a tool to track the rise and fall of your following.
 If you lose more followers than normal in a single day, review the content you posted to see how it aligns with the rest of your photos, and adjust your strategy accordingly.
 For example, if you normally post fun, bright, outdoor photos but then noticed a decrease after posting an indoor product shot, this is an obvious indicator of the type of content that your audience enjoys.

 The best thing you can do to make sure that you keep your followers?
 Be human and engage with them.
 Follow, comment, and like posts from your Instagram community to show that you care.
 Remember: every time you simply “like” a photo, that user is reminded of your brand.